opolis/work-distribution_contracts/README.md

 Merkle tree redemption contract for distributing $WORK tokens.
 Tokens are distributed on a per-epoch basis and claimees can claim from past epochs at any time.

-Based on [https://github.com/balancer-labs/erc20-redeemable/tree/master/merkle](Balancer Labs Merkle Distributor) with modifications to use Hardhat/ethers.
+Based on [Balancer Labs Merkle Distributor](https://github.com/balancer-labs/erc20-redeemable/tree/master/merkle) with modifications to use Hardhat/ethers.

 ## Merkle Redeem Contract